Ensembl/repeat_nf/README.md

     - `trf`: This process executes Tandem Repeat Finder (`trf`) on the original FASTA file inside the Singularity container and generates output in the `trf_output/` directory.

 5. The results will be generated in the specified output directories or the default output directories if not provided.

+### What Work Was Done:

+- **Workflow Implementation in Nextflow:** Developed a robust Nextflow pipeline for repetitive element annotation.
+This involved integrating various components such as Repeatmodeler, Repeatmasker, DUST, and TRF.
+Ensured proper data flow and dependencies between the processes.
+- **Singularity Integration:** Incorporated Singularity support into the pipeline to containerize the required tools, ensuring a consistent and isolated environment for execution.
+- **Installation and Usage Documentation:** Created detailed installation and usage instructions for running the pipeline.
+Documented the steps to install necessary dependencies, download required tools, and execute the pipeline effectively.
+- **Testing:** Tested the pipeline locally and on cluster to ensure its functionality.

+### What's Left to Do:

+- **Genome Chunking Implementation:** Implement genome chunking strategy to divide large genomes into smaller, manageable segments.
+Each genome chunk will be processed independently, allowing for parallel execution and improved performance.
+- **RepeatModeler Library Check:** Prior to initiating the RepeatModeler process, implement a library existence check.
+Verify whether the required RepeatModeler library is available on the designated site.
+If the library does not exist, proceed with the RepeatModeler process.
+If the library is present, we can skip the RepeatModeler step and proceed with the rest of the pipeline.
+- **Deployment:** Deploy and validate the pipeline on different cloud platforms to verify its scalability and reliability.

+### Acknowledgement:

+I extend my gratitude to my mentors, Leanne, Thiago, and Francesca, for their unwavering guidance and support throughout the project.
+Their expertise and insights greatly contributed to my learning experience.
+Working with the Genome Assembly and Annotation community and being part of this project has been an amazing journey into software development and teamwork.
+The challenges faced and milestones achieved have enhanced my skills and will undoubtedly shape my future endeavors.

+For more information, visit my [GSoC profile](https://summerofcode.withgoogle.com/programs/2023/projects/aFLAmznr).